Star of Bethlehem: did it really exist?

 The very phrase ‘wise men’ gives us a clue to what might have triggered their great journey.
 This is a modern translation of the word Greek ‘magi’, which also gives us our words ‘magic’ and ‘magician’.
 The wise men were actually astrologers.

 They were not interested in exploding stars or comets, but looked instead at the motion of the planets.
-And in 7BC, the planets Jupiter and Saturn performed a very unusual tango, much like we’re experiencing now ahead of the Great Conjunction of Jupiter and Saturn on 21 December.
+And in 7BC, the planets Jupiter and Saturn performed a very unusual tango, much like we saw in 2021 with the the Great Conjunction of Jupiter and Saturn on 21 December.

 Three times that year – in May, September and December – they came close together, and then parted again.
 This triple conjunction would have intrigued the magi, but would have meant nothing to Herod’s counsellors or to the Chinese skywatchers.